arailsdemo/guard-jstd/README.md

 If you want to use CoffeeScript in your development, add the [guard-coffeescript gem.](https://github.com/guard/guard-coffeescript)

+## Configuration

+You can specify some configuration options by passing a block to Jstd.configure.
+This must appear after the 'guard "jstd"' definition in your Guardfile.
+An example configuration is given below.

+    guard "jstd" do
+      # mappings here
+    end

+    Jstd.configure do |c|
+      c.java_path = "~/my/path/JsTestDriver-1.3.2.jar"
+      c.browser_paths = "\`which open\`"
+      c.jstd_config_path = 'someJsTestDriver.conf'
+      c.start_server = false
+      c.capture_browser = false    # false is the default
+    end

+## Defaults

+If you have a "$JSTESTDRIVER_HOME" environment variable set on your system, Jstd will automatically look for your JsTestDriver .jar file there.
+Otherwise, you have to configure the path with "c.java_path".

+On start up, Jstd will attempt to start the JsTestDriver server.
+You can prevent this with "c.start_server = false".
+The server_port is determined from your JsTestDriver configuration file.
+If this file does not exist, then the default port is 4224.
+If you really want Jstd to start the server in a specified port, then you can do that with "c.server_port = 1234".

+If you set "c.capture_browser = true", then Jstd will attempt to capture the browser(s) defined in "c.browser_path" when the server is started.
+Otherwise, you have to manually capture browsers after the server starts.

+The default JsTestDriver configuration file name is 'jsTestDriver.conf'.
+If you are using something else, then use "c.jstd_config_path".

 ## JsTestDriver

-Currently, Guard::Jstd requires that you define an environment variable, $JSTESTDRIVER_HOME, to specify where the JsTestDriver .jar file is located at on your system.
-More information about setting up JsTestDriver on your system can be [found here](http://www.arailsdemo.com/posts/46) or on the JsTestDriver [homepage.](http://code.google.com/p/js-test-driver/)
+Information about setting up JsTestDriver on your system can be [found here](http://www.arailsdemo.com/posts/46) or on the JsTestDriver [homepage.](http://code.google.com/p/js-test-driver/)